How to Choose Silk Sheets

 Mind Your Synthetics

 Satin, the synthetic version of silk, is often an inexpensive substitute for silk.
 However, silk is a superior fabric because it has a softer feel to it and won’t catch on your skin like satin does.
 If you’re shopping for pure silk, look for products that say ‘100 percent silk’ on the label or in the description.
+To get the most out of your purchase, compare your options using the guide to Best Bed Sheet Materials and Weaves before buying.

 When choosing new bedding, don’t stop at your sheets.
 Silk duvets and duvet covers provide all-season comfort to keep you warm in the winter and cool in the summer.
 Silk duvet covers are easy to keep clean and protect your duvet from stains and wear.